monsoonmaelstrom/book2/book2.md

 “Give me what I want, and I’ll let them out,” he says, giving the obvious response.

 I shake my head.
 “Sorry.
 I can’t do that.
 Not until you let them out.
 See, right now things are skewed a little too far in your favor.
 There are four of you and only one of me.
-I’d prefer if our sides were a little more balanced before giving you want you want.
+I’d prefer if our sides were a little more balanced before giving you what you want.
 Especially since I’m pretty sure you’re quite a bit more powerful than me.”
 I tack the last bit on just for good measure.
 You never know what casually stroking someone’s ego can do for you.

 He makes no move to release them, and gives no order for his men to do so.
 He only stands there silently evaluating me.